 If experience and the New York skyline is important, you must go up to Top of the Rock.
 New York’s skyline can’t be the same without the Empire State Building.

-If you prefer the classic, historical experience, you must opt for the Empire State.
+If you prefer the classic, historical experience, you must opt for the Empire State Building.

 Besides the observatories, the building offers the visitors a lot of historical exhibits about the building.

-If you plan to visit during the sunset hours, we recommend Top of the Rock because it won’t be as crowded as the Empire State.
+If you plan to visit during the sunset hours, we recommend Top of the Rock because it won’t be as crowded as ESB.

 If you can only plan after dark, it is better to visit the Empire State Building after 9.30 pm.
-They remain open till 2 am the next day.
+On some days they remain open till 1 am.

-Top of the Rock closes as early as 7 pm.
+Top of the Rock closes at 11 pm.

 If you are still undecided, we suggest the New York City Explorer Pass, which lets you visit both the observatories at half the price.